Moai-/panabsorbium/Notes.md

 ![Our tiny rock in the middle of eternity](http://i.imgur.com/bCn0TBz.png)

 If you've opened it, great.
 You've seen how fast it is to load, and how it skips the title page, letting you code lightning-fast.
 Now close it.
-Let's add some armour.
+Let's add some armor.

-### Adding armour
+### Adding armor

 As a modder, Ctrl+C is my shield, Ctrl+V is my sword.
 We'll be using these quite a lot here, and thankfully modding Stonehearth is pretty much limited to that until you want to do some really serious stuff with Lua (and even then, I imagine, those two will be your duct tape and WD-40 a great deal of time).
-First, let's take a look as to what existing armour looks like.
+First, let's take a look as to what existing armor looks like.

 Using Lua Unminifier, open `stonehearth.smod` inside your `mods_bup` directory.
 As far as I know, Lua Unminifier doesn't write to files inside `.smod`s, so we're safe using it just as a good way to navigate and search the game's files.

 ![It should look like this](http://i.imgur.com/5aztqWf.png)

 Take a minute to open up Stonehearth and browse through its file directory.
-Many things are in directories that make sense, such as all of our armours being inside `entities/armor`, all blacksmith recipes being in `jobs/blacksmith/recipes`, and so on.
+Many things are in directories that make sense, such as all of our armors being inside `entities/armor`, all blacksmith recipes being in `jobs/blacksmith/recipes`, and so on.
 So let's pop open `steel_mail`:

 ![The atoms of a Stonehearth steel mail](http://i.imgur.com/chVBZsd.png)

 Stonehearth defines entities -- "things", like trees, clothing, resources, sheep, Hearthlings, etc -- inside `.json` files.
-All the information for a particular entity that Stonehearth needs is either located or referenced inside that main `.json` file with the same name as the armour.
+All the information for a particular entity that Stonehearth needs is either located or referenced inside that main `.json` file with the same name as the armor.
 What does a `.json` file for `steel_mail` look like, you ask?
 Well, you'll have to open the file and look yourself, if you're so curious.
-I'm here to add armour!
-I imagine my armour will be no less strong than steel mail, so I'll give my mighty Copy/Paste sword a swing:
+I'm here to add armor!
+I imagine my armor will be no less strong than steel mail, so I'll give my mighty Copy/Paste sword a swing:

 ![Whoosh](http://i.imgur.com/2eRReno.png)